queer/singyeong/DESIGN.md

 - Identify the client, which includes data such as
   - What application is this client a part of?
   - What is the client's id?
-  - What tags is the client identifying itself with?
   - Sending the password to authenticate with.
 The password must **exactly** match what the server has configured as a password!
 That is, if the server does not have a password configured, the client must **not** send a